-How to Make Grocery Store Flowers Look Like a Million Bucks
+How to Arrange Grocery Store Flowers to Look Like a Million Bucks

 Gorgeous and full flower arrangements inject color, sophistication, and polish into every home, but who has the funds to have custom arrangements delivered every week?
 Though they might not look like much in their plastic bins and buckets, grocery store bouquets are a great, inexpensive option.
 With a few tweaks and tricks, a pre-made store bouquet or bundle of single-variety buds can be transformed into an Instagram-worthy custom arrangement.
 Keep scrolling for details!

 Pre-made bouquets are often full of a variety of blooms, fillers, and greenery.
 Start by separating the differing varieties on a flat surface to see what you’re working with.
 Toss any lackluster stems, any flowers with petals that look wilted or sad, and any fillers or greenery that you don’t like.

 If you’ve purchased a store-made bouquet, you’ve already got a variety of different blossoms, but for added interest, or if you prefer buying bunches of single varieties (say, all roses or all tulips), consider picking up a few bundles of different types of flowers to create a more custom, unique look.
 Here, a premade bouquet is mixed with a single bunch of Alstroemeria for a unique spin.